Road Dogg: Producing and writing, executive role (2014–present)

 Following WrestleMania XXX, James resumed his role as a producer while Gunn resumed his role as a trainer in NXT.
 On the January 19, 2015 episode of Raw, the New Age Outlaws returned alongside The Acolytes Protection Agency and the New World Order to confront and ultimately drive off The Ascension after they had been disrespecting tag teams from the past.
 Six days later, the Outlaws challenged The Ascension at the Royal Rumble, but were defeated. at WrestleMania 31, Road Dogg and the rest of D-Generation X (X-Pac and Billy Gunn) did a run in during Triple H's match against Sting which resulted in a brawl with the NWO (Hogan, Hall and Nash) at ringside.
 In December 2016 it was reported that James was going to be working on the writing team on SmackDown, and would be groomed for a bigger position.
 This led to James working as a producer and writer on SmackDown.
 He would later be promoted to one of the lead writers.

 In January 2018, James made a one night return to Raw 25 Years, as part of the D-Generation X reunion.
 Later on at the show, they celebrated with the Balor Club, after attacking The Revival.
 James would later appear in the 2018 WWE Hall of Fame ceremony to induct Jeff Jarrett.
 On the January 28, 2019 episode of Raw, Road Dogg made a surprise appearance, where he joined Jeff Jarrett in interrupting Elias, and the two sang "With My Baby Tonight" until they were both attacked by Elias, with both Road Dogg and Jarrett being smashed with a guitar.
 On the February 4, 2019 edition of Raw, he was in Jarrett's corner for his first match in WWE for 19 years against Elias.
 After Elias won the match, he attacked him from behind to set up a guitar shot from Jarrett.
 On April 7, 2019, Dogg was inducted in the WWE Hall of Fame as part of D-Generation X.

 After WrestleMania 35, it was reported Dogg resigned as head writer of SmackDown Live.
-It was later clarified that James will remain with the company and is currently seen as a "utility player."
+It was later clarified that James will remain with the company and is currently seen as a "utility player".
 From May 2019 to January 2022, he held a position at the WWE Performance Center in which he taught classes on in-ring promos and character development.
-Dogg was appointed as Senior Vice President of Live Events on August 22, 2022, replacing Jeff Jarrett.
+He was released by WWE in January 2022, but was rehired as Senior Vice President of Live Events in August 2022, replacing Jeff Jarrett.

-On January 23, 2023, Road Dog, the rest of D-Generation X and Kurt Angle made an appearance at Raw's 30th anniversary, Raw is XXX.

-They was interrupted and insulted by Imperium during their reunion.
+On January 23, 2023, Road Dogg, along with D-Generation X and Kurt Angle, made an appearance at Raw's 30th anniversary, Raw is XXX.
+They were interrupted by Imperium during their reunion.
+Beginning with the episode broadcast on February 1, 2024, Road Dogg served as color commentator on WWE Main Event, under his birth name of Brian James.
+In February 2025, it was reported that James was named a co-head writer of SmackDown.